mlawson3691/ping-pong/README.md

 ## Description

 _Ping-Pong is a website built with Javascript and jQuery and designed with Bootstrap.
-It has a form to receive a number from the user, and it will output a list of numbers up to and including the inputted number, with some minor adjustments based on whether the values are divisible by 3 and/or 5._
+It has a form to receive a number from the user, and it will output a list of numbers up to and including the inputted number, with some minor adjustments based on whether the values are divisible by 3 and/or 5.
+To view the live site, go to: https://mlawson3691.github.io/ping-pong_

 ## Setup/Installation Requirements